 Following are opportunities for parents to get involved in New York City public schools:

-If you are interested in volunteering at schools, please contact Parent Coordinator at your child’s school.
-You can also visit Learning Leaders page.
+If you are interested in volunteering at schools, please contact the Parent Coordinator at your child’s school.
+You can also visit the PA/PTA web page.

-For more information visit the New York City Department of Education’s Parents and Families page.
+For more information visit the New York City Department of Education’s Family Empowerment web page.